The Governor's Academy for Engineering Studies is an award-winning STEM specialty center that supports hands-on engineering education.

 Engineers are consistently among the top occupations garnering public respect.
-For example, Pew research studies have found that more than six in 10 Americans surveyed view engineers as contributing "a lot" to society's well being.1
+For example, Pew Research studies have found that more than six in ten Americans surveyed view engineers as contributing "a lot" to society's well being.1

 Others recognize that it takes skill and diligence to become an engineer.
 Not only do they admire the engineer's adeptness at solving difficult problems but also the profession's ethical requirements.

 Jobs that are more flexible provide employees with greater discretion regarding how long, where, and when they work.
 As salaried professionals, engineers often have the flexibility to take time off to attend to family or personal obligations.
 This leads to improved work-life balance.

 Having a degree in engineering can also lead to solid opportunities in other fields: business, medicine, law, design, government, and entrepreneurial ventures.
 No matter what way you look at it, engineering can be your springboard to success because it teaches you to creatively solve problems.

 Engineering is a fantastic base for any career.